shieldstring/scuttle_robot/readMe.md

+# SCUTTLE Robot

+SCUTTLE Robot is a modular robotics framework designed for autonomous navigation, obstacle avoidance, and intelligent mission control.
+The project is structured into three hierarchical levels to facilitate organization and scalability.

 The architecture described in the material involves structuring the software into different levels (L1, L2, L3) and ensuring proper communication between hardware and software components.
 Below is a detailed breakdown of how to design the software:

 ## 1. Software Architecture Overview